-1.2 Purpose of this Report
+1.3 Purpose of this Report

-Following Delineation and Status Quo, Linking the Value and Condition of the Resource is the next step required in terms of the Classification Procedure for Water Resources, as shown in Figure 1.2.
+Following delineation of resource units and describing the status quo of water resources, linking the value and condition of water resources is the next step required in terms of the Classification Procedure for Water Resources, as shown in Figure 1.2.
 In terms of the deliverables required for this study, the following separate reports will be required:

-- Linking the Value and Condition of the Resource - Quantification of the EWR and changes in ecological EGSAs (ecological goods, services and attributes) - Ecological Base Configuration Scenarios - Evaluation of Classification Scenarios
+- 1. Linking the Value and Condition of the Water Resource - 2.
+Quantification of the EWR (Ecological Water Requirement) and changes in EGSAs (ecological goods, services and attributes) - 3.
+Ecological Base Configuration Scenarios - 4.
+Evaluation of Scenarios